 Uses Of Fly Ash Bricks

-The following are the fly ash bricks uses in construction,
+The following are the fly ash bricks used in construction,

-- Fly ash bricks are generally used in low and medium-sized structures, load-bearing exterior walls.
+- Fly ash bricks are generally used in low and medium-sized structures, with load-bearing exterior walls.

 - On load-bearing structure internal walls.